Sumit-Chouhan-786/real-estate/README.md

-1. Most challenging part?
-   Handling login and signup properly using only frontend code, and creating backend APIs for authentication.
+What was the most challenging part for you?
+The most challenging part for me was understanding the exact requirement and converting in a visually working appealing solution.

-2. How did you solve it?
+b.
+How did you solve it?
+(Mention if you used ChatGPT, YouTube, Docs, etc.)
-   I used ChatGPT to fix the logic and MDN Docs to understand how `localStorage` works.
+I used ChatGPT for quick guidance and code support  for accurate implementation.

-3. What did you learn?
+c.
+What did you learn during this task?
-   I learned how to do form validation, store login data using `localStorage`, and redirect pages with JavaScript.

-4. What would you improve?
-   I would add a logout button, better error messages, password encryption, and protect pages from unauthorized access.
+I learned how important it is to break down a problem into smaller parts, and then research each step, and then build into a complete project.

+d.
+If we ask you to improve it tomorrow, what would you add?
+I would focus on adding more interactive elements such as animations, accessibility improvements .
+I also make the design more micro interactive and modern.

-5. Goal for the next 3 months?
+e.
+What is your goal for the next 3 months if selected?
-   (i) Learn advanced backend using Node.js, Express, and MongoDB, and build real-world projects.
-   (ii) Learn how to host websites using AWS.
+My goal for the next 3 months is to consistently improve my skills, especially in frontend development and project handling.
+I also want to build a small portfolio of completed tasks to showcase my growth.